+of the Lebanese population was using a smartphone in 2013. up from 36% in 2012.
 The prospects of the mobile telecommunications sector in Lebanon (Figure 1) and the pent up in the penetration rates in the region, point to the great potential present for future local and regional mobile operators and service providers.
-According to UNCTAD, a high percentage of the Arab population are using smartphones with 57% of the KSA population, 48% of the Jordanian and 37% of the Lebanese population using these phones in 2011.

-Figure 1: Forecasted mobile subscribers penetration in Lebanon |% population Source: Deloitte & Touche in 2011 per 100 inhabitants
+A high percentage of the Arab population are using smartphones with 79% of the KSA population, 72% of the UAE and 70% (up from 36% in 2012) of the Lebanese population using smartphones in 20148.
+Figure 1: Projected mobile subscribers penetration in Lebanon I % population

-BROADBAND By end of 2010, Internet and wireless broadband services were provided to both residential and corporate users by 30 licensed Internet Service Providers.
-Fixed broadband penetration rates reached 5.2% in 2011 per inhabitant (Figure 2), one of the highest rates amongst the Levant countries, and fairly well ranked compared to other MENA economies (Figure 3).

-Fixed broadband penetration rate reached a value of 6.2%
+Source: Deloitte & Touche BROADBAND By the end of 2010, Internet and wireless broadband services were provided to both residential and corporate users in Lebanon by 30 licensed Internet Service Providers.
+Fixed broadband penetration rates reached 22.8% in 2014, one of the highest rates amongst the Levant countries, and other MENA economies (Figure 2).
+Fixed broadband penetration rate reached a value of .....